Recycled cardboard boxes

 There are wholesale businesses that sell a line of sturdy secondhand boxes as a cheaper alternative to buying brand new cartons.
 They are sold mostly for house moving, but there are unbranded secondhand boxes that can be used for freight.
 It’s worth Googling ‘recycled boxes’ in your local area to locate a distributor near you.

-Some Interesting facts about paper and cardboard from Planet Ark
+Some Interesting facts about paper and cardboard

 - Paper can be recycled up to eight times – each time the fibres become weaker